-The PRI regularly updates the Reporting Framework to ensure that it reflects best practice and allows signatories to report on their various activities.
+The PRI regularly updates the Reporting Framework to ensure that it reflects best practice and allows signatories to report on their RI activities.
 Occasionally, modules in the Reporting Framework need to be changed more extensively to reflect updates in the investment industry.
-In these cases, the PRI seeks greater feedback from signatories through public consultations.
+In these cases, the PRI seeks greater feedback from signatories through a consultation process.
 Changes to the PRI Reporting Framework will be made for the following reasons:

 - To clarify points of confusion or provide improved guidance to signatories;